felipehjcosta/androidcodingguidelines/README.md

 **Bad:**
 ```
-	public class MyclassName_
+	public class My_class_Name
 ```

 ### Curly Braces

-A fervent issue of great debate in programming circles is placement of curly braces.
 The Java style is to place the initial brace on the same line as the keyword and the trailing brace on its own line but lined up with the keyword.
-For example:

 **Good:**
 ```